CaelusRocketry/gs2/docs/SIMULATION.md

 # Simulation

+> [!IMPORTANT]
+> The following information is in reference to the old flight software before commit [38dbe3914cbb9e5197c8515ba5a78227b85d0f54](https://github.com/CaelusRocketry/full-flight-software/commit/38dbe3914cbb9e5197c8515ba5a78227b85d0f54).
+If you have updated the flight software or cloned it after the aforementioned commit, then the flight software is already gs2-compatible and you do not need to modify it.

 To test the Ground Station, you can run a simulation of the flight software by editing your environment to be `sim`.
 The simulation software can be found in the old flight software repository [here](https://github.com/CaelusRocketry/full-flight-software).

 However, in its initial state, the simulation is incompatible with the Ground Station.
 Please review the instructions below to properly configure the flight software to run the simulation.